Frequently Asked Questions

 This varies based on the season and when the meets get scheduled every year.

-Indoor season is usually November to March.
-Outdoor can vary.
-It usually begins early in April with some athletes finishing mid July, while others, especially those on provincial selection teams, train and compete right through mid-August.
+Indoor season runs early November to early/mid March.
+Outdoor can vary depending on weather but usually starts in May.
+Some athletes finish mid July, while others, especially those on provincial selection teams, train and compete right through mid-August.

-Cross-country season is usually September to late October and is included in the outdoor registration fees.
+Cross-country season is September to late October and is included in the outdoor registration fees.